-White House intervened to 'lock down' records of Trump-Ukraine call - whistleblower
+White House acted to 'lock down' Trump-Ukraine call records - whistleblower

 The call occurred after Trump had ordered a freeze of the military aid.
 The whistleblower report said that an official from the White House informed departments and agencies on July 18 that Trump had issued instructions to suspend all security assistance to Ukraine.
 Neither the White House budget office of the National Security Council staff “knew why this instruction had been issued,” the report said.

-Reporting by Patricia Zengerle, David Morgan and Doina Chiacu; additional reporting by Susan Heavey, Roberta Rampton; Editing by Will Dunham
+Reporting by Patricia Zengerle, David Morgan and Doina Chiacu; additional reporting by Susan Cornwell, Susan Heavey, Lisa Lambert and Roberta Rampton; Editing by Will Dunham